retsullivan/retsullivan.github.io/_posts/2019-10-03-Lambda-Lambda-Lambda--Revenge-of-the-Functional-Interfaces.md

     assertEquals(5, math.doMath(2,3));
     }

-Using lambda expressions here allowed us to define a simple addition function to use in the `addition_with_lambda` method without declaring a whole seperate class that implements the `IntMath` interface.
+Using lambda expressions here allowed us to define a simple addition function to use in the `addition_with_lambda` method without declaring a whole separate class that implements the `IntMath` interface.

 ### **Functional Interfaces**

 Any interface with a SAM(Single Abstract Method) is a functional interface.
 SAMs are different from regular interfaces because they can only have one abstract method for which they define parameters.
-This is becuase SAMs were created to work with lamda expressions.
+This is because SAMs were created to work with lamda expressions.

 A little digging yielded this list of <a href="https://www.tutorialspoint.com/java8/java8_functional_interfaces.htm" target="_blank">43 functional interfaces</a> available in Java.
 Here are some descriptions of a few of types of functional interfaces that we've used or discussed in bootcamp: